yasmeendev/hammad/docs/v2.0/user_docs/marketing/managing-content-items.md

 Creating ***Dynamic Content*** in Virto Commerce management application specifies what content to deliver (e.g. image, clickable image, flash, etc.) and which parameters to set up.

-Creating ***Content Publishing*** specifies which dynamic content items should be displayed and under which conditions they should be available.
+Creating ***Published Content*** specifies which dynamic content items should be displayed and under which conditions they should be available.

 !!! warning
 	Dynamic Content will not be available on the front end until it is assigned to any of the Content Publishing items.